ljae/Moon/_posts/2021-09-14-Coffee shop.md

 Until now, Starbucks is known for being one of the best places to sip a cup of coffee with a bunch of young trendy people.

-But its locations are too many especially in Seoul.
+But there are too many Starbucks locations in Seoul.

 Below graph shows that number of two big coffee franchises locations.